This blog post was originally posted on June 24, 2019 and was updated on October 21, 2020.

 Decorated with elegant shades of amber and gold, every corner of Moments exudes class and sophistication.
 Its setting in the renowned Mandarin Oriental on the Passeig de Gràcia only compounds its status as one of the most romantic restaurants in Barcelona.

-The powerhouse kitchen at Moments is run by chef Carme Ruscalleda—who, with a whopping seven stars under her belt, is Michelin’s most-decorated female chef—and her son Raül Balam.
+Chef Carme Ruscalleda—who, with a whopping seven stars under her belt, has earned the title of Michelin’s most-decorated female chef—and her son Raül Balam run the powerhouse kitchen at Moments.
 While drawing clear inspiration from Catalan and Mediterranean classics, the dishes here feature pleasantly surprising contemporary twists with a simple secret: according to Ruscalleda, quality, fresh, seasonal ingredients make all the difference.